What makes a beach tops? We’ve done some research. Here’s some of Adelaide’s best beaches to visit during summer.

 Thanks to Adelaide’s northward drift, a lot of sand naturally moves to Tennyson.

 The carnival character of Semaphore beach during summer is a treat.

-There are water slides, an actual summer carnival, and lots of cafés and pubs to check out near the beach.
-You’ll be sure to find something quirky here.
+With a summer carnival, lots of cafés and pubs to check out near the beach, you’ll be sure to find something quirky here.

 Semaphore beach is deep and white with plenty of low dunes, as well as a green foreshore with a steam train that puffs along the shoreline on weekends.